DLR-RM/stable-baselines3/README.md

 - Refactor: buffer with numpy array instead of pytorch
 - Refactor: remove duplicated code for evaluation
 - double check the shape of log prob
+- try squashing both mean and output when using SAC + SDE
 - plotting? -> zoo

 Later: